DriesCruyskens/mugenosu/src/works/flow/flow.md

 ![flow intersect](./flow-intersect.png "stream stops at intersect detection")

 As a solution to all this, I ended up using Paperjs' `hitTest` method which detects if a point hits a path, stroke width included.
-The point used is the most recent vertex of the path being drawn so I have to make sure to not use a step size that is too big.
+The point used is the most recent vertex of the path being drawn so I have to make sure not to use a step size that is too big.
 Notice how there is much less overlap than the previous two images:

 ![flow hittest](./flow-hittest.png "stream stops at hittest detection")

 For digital screens this method is completely superfluous, and makes the graphic actually a little less atractive in my opinion.
-It is however very necessary when plotting it, especially using a fountain pen.
-Since plotting over the same spot a couple of times completely destroys the paper.
+It is however necessary when plotting it, especially using a fountain pen since plotting over the same spot a couple of times completely destroys the paper.